 Download Lesson 17 Here: Lesson 17: Writers Edit Their Work Before They Publish

 Editing is also an important step in the writing process.
-Students need to understand that mistakes with spelling, capitalization and punctuation can lead to confusion for their readers.
 This lesson has you reviewing the revision process and then moving into editing.

 You will model a mock editing conference with you and your whole class serving as your editing “partner”.
-Although there are many editing checklists that you can use for this, we have created our very own primary Editing Checklist for Students which is a fairly simple and straightforward way to start.
+You can use the Editing Checklist provided.

 Download Lesson 18 Here: Lesson 18: Writers Publish Their Work

 We realize that publishing can look very different from classroom to classroom.

 This step is important for students in the writing process because it gives them the sense of being a real writer, builds confidence and gives them motivation for moving forward with writing more pieces.

 Our Publishing Checklist is one way for students to know when their piece is truly complete – a way to finalize the writing process and give them a sense of accomplishment.

 Download Lesson 19 Here: Lesson 19: Welcome Home Celebrating the Writing Journey